 Both the SWRB and ANZASW have policies about supervision.
-These can be found on the relevant website.
+These can be found on the relevant websites.
 Both the SWRB and the ANZASW expect you to have regular and appropriate supervision.
-The SWRB expects you to have regular and appropriate supervision.
 The SWRB requires that you take part in supervision at least monthly.
+The ANZASW policy specifies that members should participate in supervision for a minimum of an hour per month.
 You must take an active part in supervision, be responsible for bringing issues to supervision, and be open and honest with your supervisor.

-The SWRB policy on supervision requires that a Registered Social Worker should be able to provide evidence of supervision and a contract for supervision when undertaking competence requirements or when renewing their Practising Certificate.
+The SWRB policy on supervision requires that a Registered Social Worker should be able to provide evidence of supervision and a contract for supervision when undertaking competence requirements or when renewing their Annual Practising Certificate.